 Mulfran Press (logo)

-About Mulfran Press / News / Coming events
+About Mulfran Press / News / Events

-Mulfran Press is a new poetry press based in Cardiff, Wales.
-Mulfran publishes single-author poetry collections and pamphlets, as well as essay pamphlets on topics in poetics.
-Our postal address is: Mulfran Press, PO Box 812, Cardiff CF11 1PD.
-Email: queries@mulfran.co.uk
+Mulfran Press is based in Cardiff, Wales.
+It publishes poetry collections and pamphlets, as well as essay pamphlets on topics in poetics.

 Mulfran author shortlisted for New Poetry Award

 Maureen Jivani's Insensible Heart has been shortlisted for the London Festival Fringe New Poetry Award 2010.
 This award, judged this year by Daljit Nagra, Tamar Yoseloff and Adam O'Rordan, celebrates poets' first collections.
-The winner will be announced in August.
-The prize is organised by the London Festival Fringe in conjuction with Cegin Productions and Coffee-House Poetry at the Troubadour.
-See the Coffee-House Poetry web site for further information.
+The winner was announced in August: Carrie Etters' The Tethers

 Some Languages Are Hard To Dream In launch in Cardiff